According to the American Academy of Dermatology, it is estimated that one in five Americans will develop skin cancer in their lifetime.

 - Exposure to cancer-causing compounds, such as arsenic

-Pre-cancerous lesions, called actinic keratosis (AK), are scaly, raised patches that are considered an early stage in the development of skin cancer.
-They’re usually found on sun-exposed skin, such on the face, scalp, ears, hands, arms, etc. People who develop AK typically have fair skin/light hair/light eyes; they are often seen in redheads and natural blondes.
-In rare cases, an AK can progress into a certain type of skin cancer called a squamous cell carcinoma.
+Pre-cancerous lesions, called actinic keratosis (AK), are scaly, raised macules that are considered precancerous.
+They’re usually found on sun-exposed skin, such as the face, scalp, ears, hands, arms, etc. People who develop AK's often have fair skin/light hair/light eyes; they are often seen in redheads and natural blondes.
+About 3%-10% of the time, an AK can progress into a certain type of skin cancer called a squamous cell carcinoma.

 If you have a lesion that concerns you, and have some of the risk factors listed above, bring it to the attention of your dermatologist for further evaluation and treatment.

 The most common type of skin cancer is basal cell carcinoma (BCC).
 It can appear as a pearl-like bump, or a pinkish patch of skin.
 Like AKs, BCCs develop in areas of frequent sun exposure, such as the head, neck and arms.
 BCCs can also be found on the trunk and extremities.
 They often become like a pimple that won't heal, either bleeding, crusting or becoming an open wound.